Sogeman/LampControl/README.md

 - add new group or room and remove them (lights can only be in one room)
 - add lights to groups and remove lights from groups
 - choose a scene for a group, create own scenes, edit created scenes and delete those scenes
-- view Wiener Linien departure times of one station in both directions
+- view Wiener Linien departure times of stations (change station in source code)

 works on tablets and phones (tested on Fire HD 2017, Axon 7 and Pixel 2XL with Firefox and Chrome)